olliefr/gke-auto-sandbox/README.md

 ```
 TODO add moar Terraform outputs to give a decent summary of what the cluster is about (CIDR ranges, etc)
 ```
+-->

 ## Future work

-The following list is some ideas for future explorations.
+Just some ideas for future explorations.

-* Deploy by impersonating a service account to validate the list of required roles;
+* Deploy by impersonating a service account to validate the list of required admin roles;
 * Create a [private cluster with no public endpoint][pcwnpe] and access the endpoint using [IAP for TCP forwarding];
 * Provide an option for [Secret management];
 * Configure [Artifact registry];